Bubble wands dumped out in the first 30 seconds? Learn how to make your own bubble solution…

 If not using the solution the same day, be sure to tilt the bottom upside down and then right side up a few times to ‘stir’ things around before pouring in case there is any settling during storage.

-Feel free to print out the recipe below, and tag me in your social media post if you happen to make this!
+Feel free to print out the recipe below, and tag me on Instagram if you happen to make this!

-*I cannot say whether this solution would be good for a commercial bubble machine as I have not attempted to try this in any other machine besides our personal bubble machine.
-If you are renting a bubble machine (i.e. for a wedding), I would follow any and all instructions for the solution required to be used so you do not face any penalty or disrupt the warranty if there is one.
+*I cannot say whether this bubble recipe would be good for a commercial bubble machine as I have not attempted to try this in any other machine besides our personal bubble machine.
+If you are renting a bubble machine (i.e. for a wedding), I would follow all instructions for the solution required to be used so you do not face any penalty or disrupt the warranty if there is one.